About

 favorite public space:

-Libraries (beaches are a close second)
+Libraries (beaches & parks are a close second)

 dream ride: